mphill82/Portfolio/index.md

 ---
 ### [ Predicting Titanic Passenger Survival](https://github.com/mphill82/Titanic-Kaggle)

-This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.
-The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+**Description:** Here I use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+I train a logistic regression model on the passengers’ class, sex, age, and whether they are a child.
+Feature extraction was required to find many missing ages based on the title in their names.
+My model scored a .77751 on Kaggle.
+<br><br>
+**Concepts Demonstrated:** data visualization, feature extraction with regular expressions, cross validation, as well as k-nearest neighbors, logistic regression, decision tree, and random forest classifiers.
 <br><br>
 <img src="https://upload.wikimedia.org/wikipedia/commons/6/6e/St%C3%B6wer_Titanic.jpg?raw=true" alt="Titanic" width="70%">
 <br><br>